 For many years I’ve loved looking at some signs that struck me as fun or funny or unusual.
 I’ve collected some samples and will update this entry as there are more to add.
 Feel free to send me your favorites and I may add them.

 We are walking a trail to the beach at Charco Verde Park on Isla de Ometepe, Nicaragua when I see that a few mangoes are dropping out of the tree.
-Otherwise there are no sounds, at first.
+Otherwise, there are no sounds, at first.
 Then I hear movement to one side, high in the tree.
 We crane our necks around until we finally see a howler monkey.
-Eventually I see at least eight.
+Eventually, I saw at least eight.
 There could have been more, but most of them were taking a siesta and it was easy for them to blend in.
 Their deep voices can be heard up to 3 miles away.
+See our friends.

 Range: Costa Rica, Nicaragua, Honduras, Guatemala